docker-compose

 Hardware specifications

-For this guide, a standard laptop or desktop with at least 8GB of RAM and a dual-core processor should suffice.
-More resources may be needed for larger applications.
+A standard laptop or desktop with at least 8GB of RAM and a dual-core processor should be enough for this kind of setup.
+Bigger stacks will want more.

 Software versions used

-Ensure you are using the latest versions of Docker and Docker Compose.
-This guide is based on Docker version 20.10 and Docker Compose version 1.29.
+This guide uses Docker version 20.10 and Docker Compose version 1.29.

 Network configuration details

-Your local network should allow Docker to create networks for container communication.
-Ensure that your firewall settings are not blocking Docker’s network functions.
+Your local network needs to allow Docker to create container networks.
+If your firewall is blocking Docker’s network functions, fix that first.

 Writing the docker-compose.yml file

 Create a new file named docker-compose.yml in your project directory.
-Here’s a simple example:
+A simple example is below:

 version: '3'